 Skip to main content

-To honor the life of Chef Andrew Michael Alessi, Debris Free Oceans has created a program in his memory.
-The Chef Andrew Scholar Internship is a six-month-long program for college students based in South Florida who are passionate about engaging communities with education and outreach to address the plastic pollution crisis!
-With great mentorship from the Debris Free Oceans team, the interns become experts in plastic pollution, public speaking, sustainability consulting, and community organizing.
+To honor the life of Chef Andrew Michael Alessi, Debris Free Oceans created the Chef Andrew Scholar Internship, a 9-month paid program for college students based in South Florida who are passionate about tackling plastic pollution through education, outreach, and advocacy.

 About Chef Andrew Michael Alessi